ericwaetke/Podcast-DAI/readme.md

 		- fn cut_insert(cut_time, insertion_file)
 	- we have to store the cut-points
 	- use and convert into different formats (e.g .flac -> .mp3)

+## The Flow

+1. Greet the User
+2. What do you want to do?
+	- Start from scratch

+	- Insert Ad into all Episodes
+	- Insert Ad into one Episode

+	- Add an Episode and Midroll Time
+	- Change Midroll Time(s)
+	- Delete Episode

+	- Quit